stanchan/prometheus-solr-exporter/README.md

 ### WARNING: This is a fork of the original noony project... but refactored to support Solr 7+ and up.
 This was due to the requirement of using this in a large production environment and not being able to support older versions.

 Prometheus exporter for various metrics about Solr, written in Go.
+This specific implemenation has been tested for SolrCloud mode only.
+This should work in standalone, but YMMV.

 ### Installation